-What are employee insurance benefits?
+What are staff insurance benefits?

-Employee benefits, also known as perks or fringe benefits, are provided to employees over and above salaries and wages.
+Employee insurance benefits, also known as perks or fringe benefits, are provided to employees over and above salaries and wages.
 These employee benefit packages may include overtime, health insurance, holiday, profit sharing and Kiwisaver to name just a few.

 Getting started with employee benefits

 - Life Insurance

 - Gym memberships or discounts

 - Upskilling support

 - Free Parking